in28minutes/in28minutes.github.io/_blog/articles/2017-11-16-maven-in-5-steps.md

 #### Parent Pom

-Similar to Java Inheritance.
-We inherit a lot of things from starter parent.
+The same as Java Inheritance.
+We get a lot of things from our parents.

 ```
 	<parent>
 		<groupId>org.springframework.boot</groupId>
 		<artifactId>spring-boot-starter-parent</artifactId>
-		<version>2.3.1.RELEASE</version>
+		<version>3.0.4/version>
 		<relativePath/> <!-- lookup parent from repository -->
 	</parent>

 ```
-#### Declaring Dependencies
+#### Declaration of Dependencies

-Dependencies are frameworks that you would need to develop your project.
+Dependencies are frameworks required to construct your project.

-In the example below we are adding two dependencies.
+In the following example, we will add two dependencies.
 ```
 <dependency>
 	<groupId>org.springframework.boot</groupId>